Vanessa Williams and Miss America

 Vanessa Williams (born March 18, 1963) is an American actress, singer, and fashion designer.
 She initially gained recognition as the first African American winner of the Miss America title when she was crowned Miss America 1984 in September 1983.
-Several weeks before the end of her reign, however, a scandal arose when Penthouse magazine bought and published nude photographs of Williams.
+Several weeks before the end of her reign, however, a scandal arose when Penthouse magazine bought and published photographs of Williams that featured her nude and engaging in simulated sex acts with another female model.
 Williams was pressured to relinquish her title and was succeeded by the first runner-up, Miss New Jersey 1983, Suzette Charles.
 She was the first Miss America to give up her crown.
 Thirty-two years later, in September 2015, when Williams served as head judge for the Miss America 2016 pageant, former Miss America CEO Sam Haskell made a public apology to her for the events of 1984.

 Miss America 1984

 [I had] no idea that winning a Miss America title in 1983 would actually be so significant to people that had lived through the civil rights movement.
 And that to me was such an honor but also something that I had no idea the weight, and that there might be some bad consequences.
 To have white people who wanted to kill me because I was black and to have death threats against my family because they felt that I was tarnishing the Miss America crown because I was a black person.
 So it was an incredible time.

 — —Vanessa Williams in 2011 (Who Do You Think You Are?)

 When she was 20 years old, Williams was approached by scouts from the Miss Syracuse pageant who had seen her perform while a student at Syracuse University.
 Despite their encouragement, Williams was not interested in participating in the pageant.
 She later changed her mind when she realized that she could earn scholarship money.
 Although she had never participated in a beauty pageant before, she won the title of Miss Syracuse in April 1983.
 She then went on to win Miss New York in July 1983.
 During the preliminaries for the Miss America pageant, Williams won "Preliminary Swimsuit" and "Preliminary Talent" (with a vocal performance of "Happy Days Are Here Again").
 She was then crowned Miss America 1984 on September 17, 1983, becoming the first African American woman to win the title.